-Errol Walton Barrow – Statesman, first and fourth Prime Minister of Barbados spent six years in the Royal Air Force (RAF) from 1940 to 1947.
-This is the story of Errol Barrow and his time as a Royal Air Force Volunteer Reserve (RAFVR).
+Errol Barrow led Barbados to Independence on 30th November 1966 and served as Barbados’ first and fourth Prime Minister.
+This is the story of Errol Walton Barrow (21st January 1920 – 1st June 1987) and his time as a Royal Air Force Volunteer Reserve (RAFVR) from 1940 to 1947.

-- 88 Squadron Operations Record Books which are held by the National Archive at Kew:
+- 88 Squadron Operations Record Books which are held by the UK National Archive at Kew:

 – RAF form 540 – which summarises daily operations by month